rui-zhao-ca/campus-emergency-callbox-optimization/README.md

 - Samples demand points at 50m intervals along routes using a pixel-to-meter scale calibrated from reference points

 **Outputs:** All CSV files in data/
+**Note:** Requires interactive input (clicking on the map).
+If you just want to run the optimization, the CSV files are already included

 ---
 ### 2. `callbox_optimization_gurobi.ipynb`